-Wanting a change, I finished my Equine Dentistry studies in 2011 and moved to Queensland in 2012.
-I have been a professional full time equine dentist since 2013, seeing around 50 horses a week.
+Wanting a change, I finished my Equine Dentistry qualifications in 2011 and moved to Queensland in 2012.
+I have been a professional full time equine dentist since 2013, seeing around 25,000 horses to date.
 I have been helping clients with bit fitting since I started dentistry.
 I began noticing many of my patients had mouth wounds, ranging from small rub wounds to larger, quite dramatic ones.
 All caused by the wrong bit, or badly fitting bits.
 In order to help my clients and patients, I decided I needed to learn more about bit and bridle fitting, so completed courses with Neue Schule, Bomber and Horse Bit Fit in the UK.
-I also attended a bridle fitting workshop last September in England with the Society of Master Saddlers.
-The vast majority of my education has taken place overseas, because as I found, unfortunately there is a distinct lack of correct and reliable information available in Australia.
+I also attended a bridle fitting workshop during 2019 in England with the Society of Master Saddlers.

 My next challenge was the International College for Professional Bit Fit Consultants (ICPBC) in Holland, having visited in October 2019 for the practical component, I graduated last year as an ICPBC Bit Fitting Consultant.
 I have found that the little known subject of bit fitting is of great interest to horse owners.